Here are some issues that continue to give us grief:

 Accessible Sinks - Doors Not Permitted

 - Please stop designing accessible sinks with doors under the sinks, thereby obstructing the required clearances.
-This is a big-time violation of the ADA standards.
+This is a violation of the ADA standards.
 It is simply not permitted under 306.1 and 201.1(II).
 Many have tried to use Exception 1 to section 606.2, claiming that the clear floor space is not required because it is a kitchen sink, when in fact it is a breakroom sink.
 If the room or space does not have fixed or built-in cooking facilities then it is not a kitchen and sinks located in that room or space are NOT kitchen sinks, so you don't get to use the exception!
 All sinks that are required to be accessible by the standards must have open and unobstructed toe and knee clearances underneath the sink.
 Curtains and doors are never permitted.
 If you've been getting away with it and question what we are saying here, please call the ADA Help Line at the Civil Rights Division at the United States Department of Justice and ask them what they think.
 800-514-0301 (voice), 800-514-0383 (TTY).

 Note: Please download and review TDLR Technical Memorandum TM 2012-09, Employee Break Rooms.